How To Choose A Reputable Air Duct Cleaning Company: Avoiding Scams

 Cleaning and sanitizing are not interchangeable.
 Cleaning removes debris.
 That is the foundation of a good job and the core of air duct cleaning work.
 Sanitizing is a targeted finish for odors or light microbial residue.
 A pro will never spray an air duct sanitizer over dust.
 They will clean first, confirm surfaces are dry, and then apply an appropriate air duct disinfectant where it is justified.

-If odor is the main issue, ask for a combined service that includes air duct cleaning and deodorizing after the cleaning.
+If odor is the main issue, ask for a combined service that includes air duct cleaning and sanitizing after the cleaning.
 If dust and airflow are your only concerns, cleaning on its own is often the right choice.

 How To Compare Companies Head To Head